kalymgr/react-pet-care-platform/README.md

+- In order for the create-react-app to properly create the template (no errors), use the following command: create-react-app confusion --scripts-version 1.1.5

+- Using JSON Server
+json-server --watch db_pet-care.json -p 3001 -d 2000

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>